glasnt/blog/_posts/2015-08-21-on-artisanal-software-and-the-shakespeare-effect.md

 I know that you can print reveal.js out to PDF, but I can never remember how to do it.
 The way is to append `?print-pdf` to the query string of the slidedeck, then `File > Print` to PDF.
 The webpage will look weird, but the preview should look sane.
 This does not include fragments, however.

-## Markdowna and the cost of fragments
+## Markdown and the cost of fragments

 In one deck I did, I ended up having 15 hand-crafted transitional inkscape images because I couldn't use fragments and the CSS was annoying me.
 You can do fragments in reveal.js by using `class="fragment"` on any node.
 But reveal.js also has an awesome markdown plugin, which means you can use `data-markdown=file` to pull in data.
 Except there's no nice way I can see to flag part of the markdown as a fragment.